danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 For sharing that is longer-term or between users are not logged into the same Hub, we need a more explicit list of requirements from the sender to enable the recipient to reconstruct a working environment.
-Currently, the best option there is to define a REES, which is robust but takes some effort and a little expertise.
+Currently, the best option there is to define a REES.
 That could potentially be made easier by adding UI or other tooling.
-Placed on the space of sender and recipient effort, these ideas might be placed
-like:

 ![new ideas placed in the space of sender and recipient effort](/static/images/effort-new-ideas.svg)